drexed/active_object/README.md

 ```

 ####Slice:####
 `slice` a hash to include only the given keys.
-Returns a hash containing the given keys. `Rails Safe`
+Returns a hash containing the given keys.
 `slice!` replaces the hash with only the given keys.
-Returns a hash containing the removed key/value pairs. `Rails Safe`
+Returns a hash containing the removed key/value pairs.

 ```ruby
 h = { a: 1, b: 2, c: 3, d: 4 }